isabella232/document-services.en/help/usecases/ddppdfembedapi.md

 ![Screenshot of PDF thumbnails](assets/ddp_3.png)

 Now, open the \\routes\\index.js file, which contains the logic for routing the home page.
-To use the whitepaper data from the data.json file, you must load the Node.js module responsible for accessing and interacting with the file system and declare the `fs` constant in the first line of the \\routes\\index.js file, as follows:
+To use the whitepaper data from the data.json file, you must load the Node.js module responsible for accessing and interacting with the file system.
+Then, declare the `fs` constant in the first line of the \\routes\\index.js file, as follows:

 ```
 const fs = require('fs');